Solo Travel Guide

 General Safety

-• Keep copies of important documents (passport, insurance) in cloud storage
+• Keep copies of important documents in cloud storage

 • Share your itinerary with family or friends back home